accasio/PythonFileSort/README.md

 - Running dups.py in your Music folder ```python dups.py C:\\Users\User\\Music\\```

 ## Requirements
-- Fiels were designed for Python 2.7.
+- Project was written for Python 2.7.
 - Scripts were run and tested in Windows but may also work for Linux.